 conservation stamp featuring Mallard on Bridgewater Bay

-will be launched.
-Apart from the launch itself, I'm looking
+was launched.
+Apart from the launch itself, it was a great

 Exhibition of Wildlife Art (NEWA)

 &Sharp and Contrasts

 - have been

 accepted at NEWA.

 exhibition is an open annual exhibition based in the North of

 England.
 NEWA was conceived in 1993 by a group of artists interested

 in depicting wildlife, with conservation as one of their underlying